fshowalter/movielog-archive/reviews/it-follows-2014.md

 These scenes are another part of why the film doesn't work, but again, we'll get to that later.

 The thing soon comes for Jay at her house.
-It turns out that only people who have the curse can see the thing, so her friends are little help as an early warning system.
+It turns out to be invisible to those not cursed, so her friends are little help as an early warning system.
 Jay flees to a park.

 From there, her and her friends retreat to a neighbor's lake house, but the thing catches up with them.
 Despite being invisible, the thing manhandles Jay's friends when they try and stop it.